 photoacoustic molecular imaging (PMI) combines laser and ultrasound technologies to identify inflammatory biomarkers that may enable early detection of atherosclerosis as well as monitoring on-going inflammation in plaques

 These three imaging modalities may also be combined to provide a more complete characterization of plaque vulnerability.
 Noninvasive imaging technologies such as these will also be pivotal for preclinical animal studies, significantly reducing animal numbers, variation between subjects, and shortening the study period.
 In recent years, the feasibility of these technologies on tissue engineering and regenerative medicine has been demonstrated using polyurethane-based scaffolds in a small animal abdominal repair model as well as vascular graft model.

-Dr. Kim is a member of the Institute of Electrical and Electronics Engineers and Acoustical Society of America.
+Dr. Kim is a senior member of the Institute of Electrical and Electronics Engineers and a member of the Acoustical Society of America.
 He is an Editorial Board Member of the International Journal of Medical Engineering and Informatics.
 He is also involved with several NIH peer review committees.

 View Dr. Kim’s publications here.